hsndmr15/golang-blog-app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This is a simple Forum app which peoples share a thread and reply to some threads.
+This is a simple Blog app which peoples share a thread and reply to some threads.